curl/everything-curl/cmdline-configfile.md

 command-line system allows.
 The Microsoft Windows command prompt being an example of something that has a fairly small maximum line length.

 To aid such situations, curl offers a feature we call "config file".
-It basically allows you to write command-line options in a text file instead and then tell curl to read options from that file in addition to the command line.
+It allows you to write command-line options in a text file instead and then tell curl to read options from that file in addition to the command line.

 You tell curl to read more command-line options from a specific file with the -K/--config option, like this: